 The massively popular franchise has almost always released on an annual basis, with the only two-year gaps occurring between the release of the 2007 original and its first sequel, 2015’s Syndicate and Origins, and now 2018’s Odyssey and Valhalla, which is expected to launch before the end of 2020.

 In order to create such massive games released on a mostly-regular schedule, Ubisoft dedicates a lot of labor to the various Assassin’s Creed projects.
-Let’s just hope with this such a large of involvements, Valhalla would yet again, another successful chapter in AC history Amen.
+Let’s just hope with such a large of involvements, Valhalla would yet again, another successful chapter in AC history Amen.
 AC Valhalla will release their first DLC titled Wrath of Druid in 2021